gooooloo/reversi-alpha-zero/records.md

 Using the AlphaZero way -- no Evaluator.
 The corresponding codes are [commit 60e109d](https://github.com/gooooloo/reversi-alpha-zero/commit/60e109d30cadf0318a1837e7a5b865d707b69b7b).

 - Compared with Challenge 2, change is I reload model every 400 seconds, longer than a typically game length (300+ seconds).
+- Moves number in training pool is about 2,400,000 * 8 moves to 2,750,000 * 8 moves.
+(So according to 'MovesTillNow' changing speed as below, it is roughly about 10,000 training step).
 - From about step 8000, codes are [commit 41ee8ee](https://github.com/gooooloo/reversi-alpha-zero/commit/41ee8eeddccf2f0ccc327740978a4aab3766ec59)
 - From step 38690, codes are [commit 9829645](https://github.com/gooooloo/reversi-alpha-zero/commit/9829645ef29e678b6c770cd429c67b3f72537ecb).
 It fixes a probility bug in MCTS.